John Crawford (economist): Recognition and awards

+In the 1978 Australia Day Honours List he was made a Companion of the Order of Australia (AC).

 He was the second president of the Australian Agricultural Economics Society, and in 1983 was made an honorary life member.

 He was named Australian of the Year in 1981.

 In 2009, a street in the Canberra suburb of Casey was named John Crawford Crescent in Crawford's honour.

 Legacy at ANU

 The Crawford School of Public Policy is named after Crawford, and the school runs the annual Crawford Leadership Forum, opened by the J. G. Crawford Oration.
 It is also hosts the Sir John G Crawford Chair in Agricultural Economics.

 The J.G.
 Crawford Prize was established by ANU in 1973, as Crawford was ending his term as vice-chancellor, in recognition of his contribution to the university.
 PhD Graduate students are nominated by college deans, and two (one for the natural sciences and one for social sciences/ humanities) and occasionally a third (for interdisciplinary work) are selected on the basis of academic excellence by a committee.